peteradrineda3/Small-Evolution-Simulator/README.md

 # Small Evolution Simulator
 A simple, lightweight evolution simulator where organisms with unique genes compete for food and survival.
+Currently runs completely in the terminal.

 ## Features
 - Organisms with randomly assigned genes